Lawrence Berkeley National Lab

 (510) 495-2628

-She plans to examine signaling systems and mobile genetic elements and evaluate their ecological significance.
-In order to examine signaling systems, we will primarily focus on response regulators that act via transcriptional activation and implement the DAP-seq approach.
-We will explore mobile genetic elements, spanning both plasmids and viruses, in samples collected from the OR FRC, by implementing our plasmidome assay.
-We will evaluate functional genes on these mobile genetic elects in the context of the ecology of the site and we will mine the plasmids tools development, such as creating a library of natural vectors for the isolate collection.
+She works on signaling systems and mobile genetic elements and evaluate their ecological significance.
+In order to examine signaling systems, she primarily focuses on response regulators that act via transcriptional activation and implement the DAP-seq approach.
+They explore mobile genetic elements, spanning both plasmids and viruses, in samples collected from the ORR, by implementing plasmidome assays.
+Her lab evaluates functional genes on these mobile genetic elects in the context of the ecology of the site and mine the plasmids tools development, such as creating a library of natural vectors for the isolate collection.

 A successful outcome of this work is key publications outlining the signaling and regulatory systems for a select group of Pseudomonas and Rhodanobacter strains in the isolate collection.
-Further, we will have conducted and published 2-3 plasmidomics studies to compare samples across nitrate, pH gradients, and groundwater vs. sediment.
-We will also establish an origins library and determine a selection of isolates and model bacteria that can be transformed using them.
+Further, they are working on 2-3 plasmidomics studies to compare samples across nitrate, pH gradients, and groundwater vs. sediment.
+She is establishing an origins library and determining a selection of isolates and model bacteria that can be transformed using them.